axesup/combate/Vue-Migration-[WIP].md

     /views: where all root-level components go
       /core
-        RootVue.coffee: shims page-level components to the Router
+        RootComponent.coffee: shims page-level components to the Router
 ```

 ## Translations